 This is one of the most important Native American staple fruits, a shrub to small tree with abundant flowers and glowing dark cherries in late summer.
 Like so many plants of our continent, it is maligned with a nasty name.
 But it excels as lepidopteran host, pollinator plant, songbird food, and as a jam, syrup, fruit leather, and pemmican fruit.
 In herbal medicine, it is used (like black cherry) as a cough remedy.

 Host plant powerhouse!
-Chokecherry (and Beach Plum) host at least four butterflies and dozens of moths.
+Chokecherry (American Plum and Beach Plum, too) host at least four butterflies and dozens of moths.
 Butterflies include Coral Hairstreak, Eastern Tiger Swallowtail, Red Spotted Purple, and Striped Hairstreak.

-Habitat: Mesic to dry soil, sun – shade
+Siting: Moist to dry soil, sun to shade